Religious views of Adolf Hitler: Albert Speer on Hitler's religious beliefs

-In his memoirs, Hitler's confidant, personal architect, and Minister of Armaments Albert Speer, wrote: "Amid his political associates in Berlin, Hitler made harsh pronouncements against the church", yet "he conceived of the church as an instrument that could be useful to him":
+In his memoirs, Hitler's confidant, personal architect, and Minister of Armaments Albert Speer, wrote: "Amid his political associates in Berlin, Hitler made harsh pronouncements against the church", yet "conceived of the church as an instrument that could be useful to him":

 The Goebbels Diaries also remark on this policy.
 Goebbels wrote on 29 April 1941 that though Hitler was "a fierce opponent" of the Vatican and Christianity, "he forbids me to leave the church.
 For tactical reasons."

 According to Speer, Hitler's private secretary, Martin Bormann, relished recording any harsh pronouncements by Hitler against the church.
 Speer considered Bormann to be the driving force behind the regime's campaign against the churches.
 Speer thought that Hitler approved of Bormann's aims, but was more pragmatic and wanted to "postpone this problem to a more favourable time":

 Hitler, wrote Speer, viewed Christianity as the wrong religion for the "Germanic temperament": Speer wrote that Hitler would say: "You see, it's been our misfortune to have the wrong religion.
 Why didn't we have the religion of the Japanese, who regard sacrifice for the fatherland as the highest good?
 The Mohameddan religion too would have been much more compatible to us than Christianity.
 Why did it have to be Christianity with its meekness and flabbiness?"
 Speer also wrote of observing in Hitler "quite a few examples", and that he held a negative view toward Himmler and Rosenberg's mystical notions.